SammRosenthal/my-.vimrc/README.md

 Install the plugins by running in teh .vimrc file :PluginInstall

-to setup FZF you need to do the following:
+tosetup FZF you need to do the following:
   TODO

+to get auto complete working you need to install your language plugin below:
+  :CocInstall coc-java
+  :CocInstall coc-python
+  :CocInstall coc-tsserver --> this is js and ts